demibit/stable-toolkit/README.md

  - When deleting tags from an image while viewing it the tags don't refresh (works fine if not enlarged)
  - Sometimes when importing from *Source* folders, the image will be indexed twice

+## Releases

+ - 1.0.4: Much better image tagging, and displaying positive/negative prompts as well as generation info
+ - 1.0.3: Automatic image tagging and option to manually disable it
+ - 1.0.2: Minor bug fix
+ - 1.0.1: Initial release, image viewing, moving, and tagging

 # Usage
 If you follow the steps in this section you should be able to run the toolkit with ease